wangfakang/sendkafka/sendkafka/README.md

 * Warning when there are multiple processes running program ,all of its configuration file must be named after their program name and add ".conf" end(at rsyslog v7)

-* All log files are default stored in the '/var/log/sendkafka/ ' directory below ,default error.log queue.data queuesize.log , if you want to use default you should be mkddir /var/log/sendkafka directory
+* All log files are default stored in the '/var/log/sendkafka/ ' directory below ,default error.log queue.data queuesize.log , if you want to use default you should be mkddir /var/log/sendkafka directory,and Need to move the sendkafka.conf configuration files to the /etc/ directory